ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 - Zero-knowledge rollup
 - State channel

+_We do not consider other scaling solutions to be layer 2._

 **Which bridges are used to onboard?**

 - How are users able to onboard to the layer 2?